 Amid building excitement around Bill & Ted 3 and the imminent new John Wick shoot 'em up — not to forget the recent viral video involving an emergency plane landing and an impromptu group road trip home — Keanu Reeves is the subject of an excellent, in-depth GQ profile, touching on everything from his iconic movies (River's Edge, The Matrix, etc.) to his much-derided grunge band Dogstar, in which he played bass.
-Reeves looks back with affection, zeroing in on one exceptionally disastrous yet awesome gig at Milwaukee Metal Fest.
+Reeves looks back on the group with affection, zeroing in on one exceptionally disastrous yet awesome gig at Milwaukee Metal Fest.

 "We played Milwaukee Metal Fest.
 Got killed.
 I think we played close to Murphy's Law.
 Imagine.
 So we played a Grateful Dead cover, at Milwaukee Metal Fest," the actor recalls.
 GQ points out Dogstar not only played after Murphy's Law, Agnostic Front and the Mentors, but also before Cannibal Corpse, Obituary, Deicide, and "a band that was just called Cancer."

 "We were like, 'They hate us.
 What are we doing here?
 What can we do?
-Let's do the Grateful Dead cover,' " Reeves says in the story, with a laugh.
+Let's do the Grateful Dead cover,'" Reeves says in the story, with a laugh.
 "They were just like, Fuck you, you suck.
 I had the biggest grin on my face, man."